chunky-milk/raspicast/README.md

 # OMX image viewer

 A GPU accelerated image viewer for the Raspberry Pi.
+This is for use with Raspicast available on the Google Play store as a Google Chromecast alternative.
+Check out the guide for installing Raspicast at https://pimylifeup.com/raspberry-pi-chromecast/.

 ## Building